 Please note…Just because you may finish your Christmas shopping early, doesn't mean it is a free pass to keep spending on those last minute items.
 That will wreck every Christmas budget.

 Christmas Budget Challenge for a Debt Free Christmas

 All of the Christmas Budget Challenges will be based off the average family spending $900 each year.
+(That number from above based on average spending.)
 Just remember that number is collective of gifts, food, decorations, and any miscellaneous holiday items.

 Because every family and their personal finance situation is unique, we will break this challenge up into 3 Christmas Budget Challenges.
 You choose which will work best for your family.